jentleshin/wetube/README.md

 - [ ] why does nodemon restarts multiple time?
 - [ ] where to put browsersync?
 - [ ] image(video) crop problem
+- [ ] route protection only on get